AmokSolderer/APC/DOC/PinMameSound_3_7.md

 All games not listet here do not have exceptions defined yet, so the exception pointer just points to a dummy process which only plays the standard sounds, but knows no exceptions.
 The definition of EX_EjectSolenoid is only there because I also want to improve the ball release of System 7 machines.
 The way it works is handled on the general [PinMameExceptions page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md), but let's skip it for now as it has nothing to do with the sound.

+### Handle ordinary sounds

 As System7 just uses one sound channel, all sound exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.
-For a System11 game you'd also have to prepare exceptions for SoundCommandCh2 as these games use both sound channels.
+Hence you can delete all cases except of SoundCommandCh1 and the default case.
+The result should look like this:

+    byte EX_Blank(byte Type, byte Command){               // use this as a template and an example of how to add your own exceptions switch(Type){                                       // usually just a few exception cases are needed, just delete the rest case SoundCommandCh1:                               // sound commands for channel 1 if (Command == 38){                               // sound command 0x26
+          // enter your special sound command 0x26 here }
+        else {
+          char FileName[9] = "0_00.snd";                  // handle standard sound
+          if (USB_GenerateFilename(1, Command, FileName)) { // create filename and check whether file is present PlaySound(51, (char*) FileName);}}
+        return(0);                                        // return number not relevant for sounds
+      default:                                            // use default treatment for undefined types return(0);}}

+What we have now is a default handler for all the sound numbers that have exceptions defined.
+The filenames of these sounds just consist of the channel number, an underscore and the sound number in hex followed by ".snd".
+There is a routine called

+    byte USB_GenerateFilename(byte Channel, byte Sound, char* FileName)

+which adds the hex code to a given filename and handles the display messages if the audio debug mode is active.
+It returns a 1 in case the soundfiles does exist and a 0 if it doesn't.
+Is is therefore only necessary to play the sound when the return value has been 1.

+In EX_Blank the 'if' for sound command 38 is just meant as an example to make it clear where exceptions have to be added, but for the Jungle Lord we can keep this as our first audio command is indeed 38 (0x26).

 ### Random sounds